 On Unix-like platforms (i.e., not on Windows), the

 --daemon option can be specified.
 If this option is used then the squishserver will be run in the background.
 This means that the server will detach itself from the controlling terminal and stop printing anything to standard output or to standard error.
-Anything that the AUT prints to these channels will be lost, unless also the

 --disable-presence option disables SSDP service discovery.
 By default, the squishserver advertises that it exists on the LAN using this protocol.